arifulhaqueuc/find-cheap-airfares/README.md

 ### Pre-requisites / Know Before You Go
-  - Basic knowledge of Python (version 2.x)
-  - Understanding of Python Machine learning algorithms
+  - PhantomJS
+  - Beautiful Soup
+  - Sellenium
+  - Pandas
+  - Numpy
+  - Matplotlib
+  - What is User Agent
-  - OOP
+  - What is DOM

 ### Application Functionalities